audiosocket/oso/README.md

 with a `url` parameter.
 It'll return a `201` with the shortened URL in the body.

+You can optionally pass a `life` parameter, which is the lifetime of the shortened URL in seconds.

 ## License

 Copyright 2011 Leopona Inc.